Nazgul168/architect-erp/memory/ENGAGEMENT_MEMORY.md

 15. Finalize exact Commitment → Actual → Available Budget calculation and double-counting prevention.
 Established constraint: Unallocated Funding is not Available Budget and must not become spendable until it is allocated and approved.
 16. Exact Research Need / Procurement downstream status ownership.
 17. Final cardinalities and temporal constraints for unresolved relationships before Part 05.
+31. Determine the exact Part 04–05 representation for external research activities known to NURA but not administratively managed by NURA.
+Established principle: known by NURA ≠ administered by NURA.
+32. Formalize the configurable `Project Type / Scenario → Authorizing Basis Requirement` mapping, including applicable composite requirement structures, during rule / data design.
+The architectural concept is resolved; this is a deferred modeling/configuration detail needed for later Parts.

 ### Institutional verification required